SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

+Generating constraints directly from natural-language rules poses significant challenges for LLMs, primarily for two reasons.
+First, the vast space of possible constraints introduces substantial uncertainty and increases the likelihood of hallucinations.
+Second, different contracts implement the same ERC in diverse ways, leading some rules to depend on contract-specific details to be properly validated.
+Generating constraints for such rules would either require costly per-contract analysis by the LLM or risk reduced accuracy if relevant information is omitted.

+To overcome these challenges, we define a domain-specific language (DSL) as an intermediate representation (IR) for ERC rules and prompt the LLM to translate each rule into this IR.
+We then perform program analysis on individual contracts to instantiate contract-specific constraints from the IR (Section~\ref{sec:synthesizing}), thereby removing the need for the LLM to analyze each contract individually.
+We adopt extended Backus--Naur form (EBNF) to specify the grammar of the DSL, because ERC rules primarily describe interface-level behaviors and control-flow requirements, both of which can be naturally expressed using EBNF.
+Other alternatives (\eg, regular expressions, Datalog) are either insufficiently expressive to capture the semantics involved in ERC rules or excessively powerful, introducing unnecessary complexity.

-\bolditalicparagraph{EBNF Grammar.} As shown by line 1 in Figure~\ref{fig:ebnf}, the EBNF grammar contains five top-level non-terminals (symbols enclosed by ``<>’’) corresponding to five linguistic pattern groups in Table~\ref{tab:linguistic}.
-The grammar encompasses all groups except the one related to return value generation.
+\bolditalicparagraph{Domain-Specific Language.} Figure~\ref{fig:ebnf} shows the language grammar, which iteratively expands the non-terminals (symbols enclosed by ``<>’’) into terminals (those not enclosed by ``<>’’).
+The grammar contains five top-level non-terminals in line 1, corresponding to five linguistic-pattern groups in Table~\ref{tab:linguistic}.
+All groups are covered except the one related to return value generation.
 This omission stems from the difficulty of using contract elements explicitly required by ERCs to define the required return values.
-For instance, ERC20 specifies that the \texttt{name()} function of every ERC20 contract must return the name of the token the contract manages, but does not mandate where the name should be stored, making it challenging to formalize this rule across diverse ERC20 implementations.
+For instance, ERC20 requires the \texttt{name()} function of every ERC20 contract to return the name of the token the contract manages, but does not mandate where the name must be stored, making it difficult to formalize this rule across diverse ERC20 implementations.

-The grammar expands all non-terminal symbols into terminal ones (those not enclosed by ``<>'').
-The grammar's terminals include contract elements (\eg, public functions and their parameters) defined by ERCs, utility functions (shown in violet in Figure~\ref{fig:ebnf}), control-flow constructs (e.g., \texttt{if}, \texttt{then}, \texttt{with}), and Boolean operators.
-Utility functions are analysis routines we define, and their names are carefully chosen to reflect their exact functionalities.
-This naming approach aids the LLM in understanding these functions and performing the formalization.
-For example, \texttt{checkThrow(<fun>, <flag>)} returns a Boolean value, indicating whether the contract function \texttt{<fun>} throws an exception or not as expected by \texttt{<flag>}.
-Table~\ref{tab:utility} lists all utility functions and their respective purposes.
+The terminals include contract elements (\eg, public functions and their parameters) defined by ERCs, utility functions (shown in violet in Figure~\ref{fig:ebnf}), and literal tokens (\eg, \texttt{if}, \texttt{and}, shown in blue in Figure~\ref{fig:ebnf}).
+Utility functions are analysis routines defined by us.
+Their names are carefully chosen to reflect their exact functionalities, aiding the LLM in understanding them and performing the formalization.
+For example, \texttt{checkThrow(<fun>, <flag>)} returns a Boolean value, indicating whether contract function \texttt{<fun>} throws an exception or not as indicated by \texttt{<flag>}.